Indiana Jones Adventure: Story

 Indiana Jones Adventure: Temple of the Forbidden Eye is told through twelve letters and telegrams scattered throughout the queue as well as three newsreels shown before guests board the attraction.

 In 1935 India, Indiana Jones reunites missing fragments of a map documenting the precise location of an ancient temple believed to have been buried in a flood over two thousand years ago.
 According to legend, the temple was built to honor the deity Mara, who offers one of three gifts to all who come to the hallowed site (eternal youth, earthly riches, or visions of the future) on the condition that they never gaze into the eyes of Mara.

-Although the discovery, dubbed the "Temple of the Forbidden Eye" by the media, sets the archaeological community abuzz, funding quickly runs out.
-Sallah begins conducting guided tours to raise money so the excavation can continue.
+Although the discovery, dubbed the "Temple of the Forbidden Eye" by the media, sets the archaeological community abuzz.
+Sallah begins conducting guided tours.
 Good fortune comes to many tourists, while others do not return at all.

-Jones eventually ventures inside to find the missing tourists and uncover the temple's power source, known as the "Jewel of Power," which Abner Ravenwood believes is located within an immense cavern beyond the Gates of Doom.
-One week later, with Jones yet to reappear, Marcus Brody requests Sallah continue conducting the tours in the hopes they may locate Jones.
+Jones eventually ventures inside to find the missing tourists.

 Queue

-The attraction's immersive and carefully detailed queue leads guests through dimly lit temple chambers and eerie passageways containing booby-trapped sections reminiscent of the Indiana Jones movies.
+The attraction's immersive and carefully detailed queue leads guests through dimly lit temple chambers and passageways containing booby-trapped sections reminiscent of the Indiana Jones movies.